davide-marino00/PBI_DOCS/refac.md

 ```dax
 [TotalActualHours]-[TotalContractedHours]
 ```
 - **DAX Explanation (Generated):** The DAX expression you provided calculates the difference between two measures: **TotalActualHours** and **TotalContractedHours**.

 Here's a breakdown of what this means in simple business terms:

 1. **TotalActualHours**: This measure represents the total number of hours that have actually been worked or logged by employees or resources on a project or task.

-2. **TotalContractedHours**: This measure indicates the total number of hours that were agreed upon in a contract for the project or task.
+2. **TotalContractedHours**: This measure indicates the total number of hours that were agreed upon or contracted for the project or task.
 This is the expected or planned amount of work.

 3. **The Calculation**: The expression `[TotalActualHours] - [TotalContractedHours]` subtracts the total contracted hours from the total actual hours.

 4. **What It Achieves**:
-   - If the result is positive, it means that more hours were worked than what was contracted, indicating potential overwork or additional effort beyond what was planned.
+   - If the result is **positive**, it means that more hours were worked than were originally contracted, indicating potential overwork or additional effort beyond what was planned.
-   - If the result is negative, it means that fewer hours were worked than what was contracted, suggesting that the project may be under budget in terms of hours or that tasks are not being completed as expected.
+   - If the result is **negative**, it suggests that fewer hours were worked than contracted, which could indicate underperformance or that the project is ahead of schedule.
-   - If the result is zero, it indicates that the actual hours worked match the contracted hours, showing that the project is on track in terms of time.
+   - If the result is **zero**, it means that the actual hours worked match the contracted hours, indicating that the project is on track as per the agreement.

-In summary, this measure helps businesses understand how actual work hours compare to what was planned, allowing for better project management and resource allocation.
+In summary, this measure helps assess whether the actual work hours align with the contracted expectations, providing insights into project performance and resource management.

 **`TotalHoursTracked`**